OptimalDesignLab/PDESolver.jl/docs/src/interfaces.md

 the user does not specify a boundary condition on any geometric edges, the mesh constructor will add a new boundary condition and assign all mesh edges classified on the unspecified geometric edges are assigned to it.
-This boundary condition can be a no-op if that is correct for the physics.
+This boundary condition can be a no-op if that is correct for the physics, or it can be the face integral that should be done for every element (recall that boundary faces do not appear in `mesh.interfaces`).

 ### Interface to NonlinearSolvers
 The `evalResidual` function and the fields `eqn.q` and `eqn.res` are the